 Choosing a horse trainer for your horse:

-- Price.
 How much are you willing to pay?
-Budgets do dictate this decision but please, before you gripe about the price of a trainer, read on: What does it REALLY cost a horse trainer to train your horse?
+Budgets do dictate this decision but please, before you gripe about the price of a trainer, read this information: What does it REALLY cost a horse trainer to train your horse?
 Remember, it is the horse trainer that is taking the brunt and risk of getting on an untrained horse.

-- People training skills.
-Do you need or prefer for the horse trainer to be able to train you as well?
-If so, ask if they are willing to give you lesson on your horse after the official training period is over.
+Do you need or prefer the horse trainer to be able to train you as well?
+If so, ask if they are willing to give you a lesson on your horse after the official training period is over.
 Some people aren’t as willing or able to do this as others.

-Take a moment to download the helpful questionnaire, Horse Trainer Questionnaire, below that can help you answer questions about the trainers in your area and once you have chosen one, it will help you think about what you want your horse trainer to know about your horse.
+Take a moment to download the helpful and detailed questionnaire: Horse Trainer Questionnaire that can help you answer questions about the trainers in your area and once you have chosen one, it will help you think about what you want your horse trainer to know about your horse.
 (AND you have access to all of the other FREE resources as well!)

 With just a little bit of thought you can work through these questions and make choosing a horse trainer a little bit easier and it will help you find the horse trainer who will work the best with you and your horse.